INK-USC/StructMineDataPipeline/README.md

 To generate such json files, you need to provide the following input files (we include examples in ./data folder):

 ### Training:
-1. Freebase files (download from https://drive.google.com/file/d/0B--ZKWD8ahE4aXhOLXFUeDZBVzA/view?usp=sharing and put the unzipped freebase folder in parallel with code/ and data/ folders)
+1. Freebase files (download from [this link](https://drive.google.com/file/d/0B--ZKWD8ahE4aXhOLXFUeDZBVzA/view?usp=sharing) and put the unzipped freebase folder in parallel with code/ and data/ folders)

     * The freebase folder should contain: